-It makes sense that strength training would make you, well, stronger.
-And while you know that you should be doing it, sometimes you need a little extra motivation.
+It makes sense that strength training would make you stronger, but sometimes you need a little extra motivation.
 Here are some of the amazing benefits of strength training you might not know about.

 Forget that “fat-burning” zone on the treadmill.
 According to a study published in Obesity, strength training is better at helping people lose belly fat, compared with cardio.
 While aerobic exercise burns both fat and muscle, weight lifting burns almost exclusively fat.